 Check if the blade is touching the sides of the razor scale or handle while being folded into it or not.
 If it touches, it may damage the blade.

-Branded straight razors will undoubtedly fetch you great results!
-So make sure to spot the brand logos, serial numbers, as well as trademarks of signature models!
+Branded straight razors are undoubtedly worth more!
+So, make sure to spot the brand logos, serial numbers, as well as trademarks of signature models!
 Usually, you can find the brand logos on the blade or its shank.

 Avoid getting an old straight razor with no name, make, or origin marking on any of its parts.
 It could possibly be a forged model.